-This course is designed to help participants explore in depth The Project Approach methodology.
+Designed to help participants explore in depth The Project Approach methodology.
 They will become familiar with the steps involved in setting up this integrated approach to learning within their own classroom, while acquiring knowledge on how this study method supports young children's development in all domains: social, emotional, cognitive, physical, and language-literacy.